What Makes the Short Inca Trail Trek So Special?

 5. Camping or spending the night outside the assigned area, except in situations of force majeure upon the determination of the park and caretaker staff,

-6. Enter and utilize areas that pose a risk to preserving the natural and cultural heritage and resources available for public use.
+6. Enter and use areas that pose a risk to the preservation of natural and cultural heritage and resources available for public use.

 7. To build bonfires near archeological sites, the Inca Trail Network, and the adjacent natural regions.